 Methodology

-This index draws on Q1 and Q2 2026 dispatch-volume estimates from operator filings and Hong Kong Transport Department private-hire vehicle registration data, GBTA Asia Pacific chapter ground-transportation working-group materials, Census and Statistics Department wage data for the passenger transport sector, NLA (National Limousine Association) international-affiliate-member operator standards, and operator-level public disclosures including Entrepreneur and Business Insider coverage where the operator’s market posture is documented in third-party trade reporting.
-Operator ranking reflects structural position in the Hong Kong corporate market — dispatched fleet count, account posture, segment fit, HKG coverage, cross-harbour dispatch capacity, and Central-Admiralty-Causeway-Bay-Kowloon penetration — not promotional positioning.
+This index draws on Q1 and Q2 2026 dispatch-volume estimates from operator filings and Hong Kong Transport Department private-hire vehicle registration data, GBTA Asia Pacific chapter ground-transportation working-group materials, Census and Statistics Department wage data for the passenger transport sector, NLA (National Limousine Association) member operator standards, and operator-level public disclosures including Entrepreneur and Business Insider coverage where the operator’s market posture is documented in third-party trade reporting.
+Operator ranking reflects structural position in the Hong Kong corporate market — dispatched fleet count, account posture, segment fit, HKG coverage, cross-harbour dispatch capacity, flat-rate cost predictability, and Central-Admiralty-Causeway-Bay-Kowloon penetration — not promotional positioning.
 Rate ranges cited are negotiated corporate floors as of mid-2026; Hong Kong does not impose a value-added tax or general sales tax on chauffeur services.
 Published retail rates run 10 to 20 percent higher across the index.

 Where an operator is headquartered outside Hong Kong, that is flagged explicitly.
 Cross-Pacific retainer fit is treated as a separate structural feature rather than a substitute for Hong Kong-resident dispatch capacity.